box/developer.box.com/content/guides/tooling/sdks/index.md

 with the Box Content Cloud.

 <Message type='notice'>
-.NET SDK and Swift SDK are in a Public Beta phase.
+Swift SDK is in a Public Beta phase.
 </Message>

 Here's what you can expect from the new SDKs: